 Documentation and Getting Started

 To get started, please first read the readme file for the SampleAnalyzer repository:

 And then read the Setup documentation:

-The documentation for the Analyzer SDK itself can be found in the pdf, also on github.
-This document still needs to be updated and migrated to markdown, but the documentation for the C++ SDK itself is largely up to date, although it is missing details on the Protocol Search system.
-Please do not use the first section of this for the setup instructions, which are outdated.
+The documentation for the Analyzer SDK can be found in the pdf and on GitHub.
+This document still needs to be updated and migrated to markdown, but the documentation for the C++ SDK is largely up-to-date, although it is missing details on the Protocol Search system.
+Please do not use the first section of this for the setup instructions since they are outdated.

 Saleae Analyzer SDK 1.1.14 (includes User's Guide)

 Saleae Analyzer Source Code 1.1.14 (the source code for all our analyzers)

 trello data: 1499691389